 - the need for prolonged respiratory or ventilator support

 - congenital abnormalities of the airway

-- burns of the airway from inhalation of corrosive material (including steam and smoke)
+- airway burns from the inhalation of corrosive material

 - chronic lung disease

 - cancers that affect the head and neck

 - paralysis of the muscles used in swallowing